jakobsen/osl-karaoke/src/songs/im-so-excited.md

 ---
-title: "Im So Excited"
+title: 'Im So Excited'
-artist: "The Pointer Sisters"
+artist: 'The Pointer Sisters'
+slug: 'im-so-excited'
 ---

 Tonight's the night we're gonna make it happen